nully0x/bitcointranscripts/test/three_1.md

 Just to set the stage.
 Specifications should be free of bugs, we want them easy to implement and hard to misinterpret.
 This makes writing specifications a slow and exhausting and thankless process.

-This talk presents a tiny step toward improving the whole process and less error prone.